By Bev Strickland, Managing Director of Strictlymarketing

 Facebook, LinkedIn, Instagram are no different and breaches of their terms and services will inevitably have consequences.

-Trump was an excellent example of using social media to build exposure, leverage off other people’s posts, and create a movement all while transforming these platforms into his most effective form of engagement – before he was unceremoniously dumped by social media platforms.
+Trump was an good example of using social media to build exposure, leverage off other people’s posts, and create a movement all while transforming these platforms into his most effective form of engagement – before he was unceremoniously dumped by social media platforms.

 ABC News reports Trump was on Twitter for 12 years where he amassed 89 million followers and published as astonishing 47,000 tweets.

 In doing so, he demonstrated why a social media presence matters, how it can work for you or against you and was a salient reminder that as users of social media platforms from Twitter to Facebook, Instagram to LinkedIn, we must abide by services and conditions or risk expulsion from the sites.

 Donald Trump is both an example of the possibilities of social media and some of the responsibility which comes from being a social media consumer or user.

 Why should businesses care?
 At the very least, it should serve as an important reminder that successful businesses develop cohesive social media strategies and, if they can’t manage this in-house, employ someone who can, or seek professional support and advice.

 It does not mean businesses shouldn’t use what are awesome tools of engagement for reaching potential and existing consumers; it simply means you have to know what the rules are and then be smart about how you use social media to get the most out of it.